Peeravus/git-workshop-app/README.md

-# How to use
+# Installation

-เรียน Git
+- Set up Web Server and upload index.html to htdocs or www